algolia/instantsearch/docgen/src/guides/custom-backend.md

 Now that you’ve got InstantSearch querying your own backend before fetching results from Algolia, you could merge Algolia’s data to yours to offer your users more exhaustive results.

-Let’s say you want to add a download URL to each hit on your server to pass it to your frontend.
+Let’s say you want to fetch users' data for each hit on your server to pass it to your frontend.
 You need to make a few changes to your backend:

 ```javascript
 app.post('/search', async (req, res) => {